 The editor had a similar experience in November 2017… When practising silent Niànfó in Dōnglín Monastery (东林寺) during a ten-day retreat in broad daylight one morning, he was with his back to a wall, away from any window, within a solitary retreat room, that was one of many, sandwiched in a single-storey stretch of male-only rooms, when up in the air on the left was a clear and distinct female voice practising Niànfó with the same tune and pace, while also helping with the pacing in a calm and consistent manner.

 The accent that did not seem local (from Singapore) or foreign (from China or elsewhere), with no similar voice ever heard before and after.
 It was down-to-earth yet transcendental, seemingly near middle-age yet motherly.
 Could it be Guānshìyīn Bodhisattva (观世音菩萨), who is usually featured standing on the left of Āmítuófó, both of whom he felt close to since young?
-Whether so or otherwise, it was also an inspiring, encouraging and assuring experience, that increased Faith and confidence in Niànfó.
+Whether so or otherwise, it was still an inspiring, encouraging and assuring experience, that increased Faith and confidence in Niànfó.